Inflectra/rapise-documentation/docs/Guide/ai_dashboard.md

 Generates a table with columns and rows.
 The result can be directly inserted into an RVL sheet as a Map.
 The workflow is similar to generating a Data List.

-1. Prompt AI to generate a table of values.
-E.g.: `Generate a table with 10 records and columns: Zip, City, Street Address`.
+1. Prompt the AI to generate a table of values.
+For example: `Generate a table with 10 records and columns: Zip, City, Street Address`.

     === "Screenshot"
         ![Generate Table](./img/ai_workflow_generate_table.png){width="1102px"}